Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-maxServiceCount: Maximum number of services that will run on the device
+maxServiceCount: Maximum number of services that will run on the device.

 **Returns**
 ~~~~~~~~~~~